 Taxonomy and Biology of Crayfishes

-Taxonomic studies of several species of crayfishes of the genus Orconectes are in progress with J.E.
+Taxonomic studies of several species of crayfishes of the genus Faxonius are in progress with J.E.
 Wetzel and J.W.
 Fetzner, Jr., including descriptions of new species.
-We have studied or are presently working on Orconectes pardalotus, O. luteus, O. rusticus, O. placidus, and O. indianensis along with other species (until recently these species were included in the genus Orconectes).
+We have studied or are presently working on Faxonius pardalotus, F. luteus, F. rusticus, F. placidus, and F. indianensis along with other species (until recently these species were included in the genus Orconectes).

 Taxonomy of Monogenea

 A new species of the genus Trimusculotrema (Monogenea: Capsalidae) from Hong Kong was described by W.G.
 Dyer and me in 2002.
 Read more.

 M.S., Southern Illinois University Ph.D.
 (ABD), Southern Illinois University